-Figure 2-45 System Setup Interface (Page 1/2)
+Figure 2-48 System Setup Interface (Page 1/2)

-Table 2-28 Menu Explanations of System Setup (Page 1/2)
+Table 2-29 Menu Explanations of System Setup (Page 1/2)

 Function Menu Settings Explanation

 Number format Set the number format.

-Languago English Set the language.
+Longuago English Set the language.

 Language Chinese

 PowerOn Default All the settings return to default when power on;

 Last All the settings return to the setting of last power on.

 Set to Default Set all the settings to default.

 Beeper On Open the beeper.

 Off Close the beeper.

 Page 1/2 Enter the next page.

-Figure 2-46 System Setup Interface (Page 2/2)
+Figure 2-49 System Setup Interface (Page 2/2)

-Table 2-29 Menu Explanations of System Setup (Page 2/2)
+Table 2-30 Menu Explanations of System Setup (Page 2/2)

 Function Menu Settings Explanation

 1min

 5min

 15min

 ScrnSvr 30min Enable or disable the screen saver.

-Scillovi 1hour
+Scinovi 1hour

 2hour

 5hour

 Off Disable the screen saver.

 System Info View the system information

 Firmware Update Update the firmware by the U-disk.

-Help View the help information.
+Bandwidth Update Update the bandwidth of the generator.

-Accept Save the current settings and return to the Utility menu.
+Done Save the current settings and return to the Utility menu.

 Page 2/2 Return to the previous page.